 Product File Submitters

-Beginning in November 2013 with the submission of December 2013 quarterly data, the Massachusetts All Payer Claims Database required the submission of Product data from all submitters - carriers, Pharmacy Benefit Management, Claims Processing, Third Party Administrator organizations, etc..
-This data is required to meet reporting and analytic needs for DOI, Risk Adjustment, Researchers and others.
+Beginning in November 2013 with the submission of December 2013 quarterly data, the Massachusetts All Payer Claims Database required the submission of Product data from all submitters - carriers, Pharmacy Benefit Managers, Claims Processing, Third Party Administrator organizations, etc..
+This data is required to meet reporting and analytic needs for DOI, Researchers and others.
 We require these organization business products, as well as Carrier-based products, to accurately assign member detail attribution for aggregate reporting and utilization.
 CHIA has made a conscious decision to collect elementary identifiers that may be associated with not only Insurance-type Products but industry vendor Products as well.
 CHIA has added two additional values to license type so that PBMs and other non-insurance businesses can report products that they offer their clientele.
 In addition, CHIA added values to the Risk Table to differentiate Risk Offerings, including an Other option.
 This allows CHIA, as well as other state agencies, to measure offerings across submitters, providing a single source for reporting such information and furthering Administrative Simplification.

 Non-Massachusetts Resident